jeff-dillon/bajillion/README.md

 #### Data Cleaning

-Cleaning the list of billionaires from Forbes involved:
+Cleaning the list of income from worldpopulationreview.com involved:
 1. No data cleaning needed